funding for D2C Beauty Brands

 Formula: Total Sales & Marketing Spend ÷ New Customers Acquired

-The defensible CAC of a product with a 4080 AOV is CAC3080 in case of beauty brands on Meta/Google in 2026.
+For a product with ₹40–80 AOV, a defensible CAC is ₹30–80.
+In case of beauty brands on Meta/Google in 2026.
 Above $100 CAC on sub-$50 AOV?
 That’s a structural red flag.
 The highest-ranking brands also exhibit a decreasing blended CAC with organic channels (creator affiliate, email, referral, SEO) increasing in the size of the acquisition.

 d2c beauty customer acquisition cost by marketing channel2.
 Customer Lifetime Value (LTV)